ChaosDynamix/Arcadia/guide/installation-medium/boot.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to boot the installation medium (USB flash device) on your computer.
-All the steps before the actual boot of the computer are recommended.
+This page describes how to boot a prepared installation medium (USB flash device) on your computer.
 {: .fs-5 .fw-300}

 ## Table of contents